HOW AN ENGINEER HACKED THE SPEAKER SELECTION PROCESS

 I assumed professional speakers, credentialed experts, bestselling authors, and so on would have no problems getting booked.

-After all, if TEDx speakers are all experts, wouldn’t that imply that the more expertise someone has, the better their chances?
+After all, if the speakers that I’d seen are all experts, wouldn’t that imply that the more expertise someone has, the better their chances?

 But, I’ve come across New York Times and Wall Street Journal bestselling authors, former Oprah guests, Olympians, and Ivy League grads who have been turned down countless times.
 I’ve been told of processional speakers who have applied to more than 100 TEDx events with zero success.

 It's So Much More Than Just A Talk

 As I’ve conquered my own challenges (running a marathon, cycling across Canada, an Ironman triathlon, and so on), I’ve realized that these challenges were about more than exercise.

 They transformed me.

 At first, a part of me didn’t believe I could do it.